 “Hate doesn’t describe it.
 I’ve seen painted, masked lords beat an old farmer to death with riding crops.
 To this day, I don’t know why.
 Is that hate?
 I saw good, sensible men fighting armored chevaliers with nothing—no weapons, no armies, not even hope of success—to see the occupation end.
 Is that hate?”

-Loghain Mac Tir from Dragon Age: Origins starts off our top 5.
+Loghain Mac Tir from Dragon Age: Origins deserves a mention.

 Loghain is a legendary hero of Ferelden, battling against their raiding, enslaving enemies from the nation of Orlais.
 He rose from nothing and became one of the most legendary generals in the history of Ferelden.
 His years spent battling the Orlesians and witnessing their unspeakable crimes colored his mind greatly, having a strong bias and hatred for anything that hails from Orlais.

 Loghain is the main antagonist of the game, and this rivalry culminates during the Landsmeet: in which the various leaders of the nation would join together in order to decide a new leader for Ferelden.
 The Landsmeet is remarkably well done, with the player being involved in the decision for the future of an entire nation.
 It is inspired by a vaguely similar court trial in Neverwinter Nights 2.
 The player can gather support from various parties before the Landsmeet.
 Ultimately, everything relies on how well the protagonist argues, and how much support he or she has gathered.
 It’s almost like being in a real life court session, but with an even greater scale.
 There are a countless amount of different outcomes.
 It’s the player versus Loghain in a verbal, argumentative duel, unlike any other in video game history.